How to book

 Communication in camp

-Wi-Fi is available in most of the tents; a Vsat system, it is a slow connection with limited bandwidth.
+Wi-Fi is available in the main area via a Vsat system.
 Mobile phone network is available with limited coverage.
 We request guests to refrain from using mobile phones in the public areas.

 Elephant Pepper Camp can be considered malaria free as it is well over 4000ft with cool nights.